open-science-uppsala/open_science_uppsala/docs/content/faq.md

 [Contact us](contact_us.md)
 if you want to organize or participate in activities.

+### Do I need to register for activities?

+No.

+You are always welcome :-)

 ### How can I follow Open Science Uppsala?

 See [Follow us](follow.md) on how to follow us.